 Static routes support policy and may be used as a source for route redistribution.
-Table 11.5 summarizes the match conditions specific to static routes.
+The table that follows summarizes the match conditions specific to static routes.
 These are also specified in the static_routes.tp template file.
 Note that the static routes can match only the from block, because then can only be exported.